Updated on by

-While similar in process to traditional bin or pile composting, vermicomposting has different required supplies needed to get started.
+While similar in process to traditional compost bin or pile, vermicomposting has different required supplies needed to get started.
 You need a container or bin, bedding for the worms, the worms themselves, and food scraps.

 Plastic totes, wooden boxes, and commercial, stacking worm towers are the most commonly used materials for worm bins.

 Plastic totes and wooden boxes may require some modification to add ventilation and drainage holes but are popular because they can be customized to the space.
 If you are making your own bin remember to choose opaque materials, and don’t forget your container needs a lid!

 Prefabricated worm towers are ready to go out of the box, but are more expensive and aren’t easily customizable.
 They are well liked by some homeowners because harvesting the finished vermicast is much simpler.